jimzord12/Genera-SmartContracts/README.md

 **_Step #2_**:
 <br />
-Call the createPlayer() contract function in the same place where your Player creation happens.
+Call the createPlayer(playerName, playerId) contract function in the same place where your Player creation happens.
 <br />

 ```javascript